james-ecd/sitemapper/README.md

-# Web page scraper
+# Sitemapper
-Concurrent scraper for a specific domain.
+Tool for crawling a given domain, and mapping out it's URL's based on scraped links

 **Installation**